sanctum-black/blog/computer-science/what-is-julia-and-why-it-matters/what-is-julia-and-why-it-matters.md

 # Conclusions
 In this segment, we performed a general overview of the Julia programming language.
 We also mentioned some of its advantages over similar languages, such as Python and R, and introduced a small set of features that Julia natively supports.
 We also discussed some downsides when working with Julia and mentioned how these could change when it's more widely adopted in the future.
 Finally, we provided some helpful next steps for those interested in learning Julia programming.

+Today, Julia is seen as a young and more bleeding-edge, experimental language, that, even though has enjoyed much attention from academics and professionals in recent years, is still on an early stage and requires a broader adoption for it to become supported as an industry standard, just as Python is right now.

+Hopefully, more people will get to know this fresh new approach at reimagining what a programming language can be.

 ---

 # References